As surprising as it may seem, Zamioculcas zamiifolia is the perfect plant for an office setting.

 Switch and replace

-Not only will your Zamioculcas zamiifolia simply put up with these normally stressful conditions, but it’ll also thrive if you rotate it to places that will trigger optimal growth!
+Not only will your Zamioculcas zamiifolia simply put up with these normally stressful conditions, but it’ll also thrive!
+All that’s needed is to regularly switch it to places that will trigger optimal growth.

 It’s fine to let your ZZ plant travel from the corner in the office to your own home greenhouse.
-Moving it around won’t incommodate the plant.
+Moving it around won’t disturb the plant.

 Best is to create a cycle that goes as follows:

-- four months in a warm, moist greenhouse or winter garden with lots of water and intense light.
+- four months in a warm, moist greenhouse, sun-facing indoor windowsill or winter garden with lots of water and intense light.

-The time in the office will serve as a “dormant period” whereas the ZZ plant will stock up on nutrients and water during the stint in the greenhouse.
+Time in the office serves as a “dormant period“.
+Your ZZ plant will stock up on nutrients and water during the stint in the greenhouse.

-Xylene is a volatile organic compound that is associated with headaches and irritation of sensory organs like skin, eyes and nose.
+Xylene is a volatile organic compound that is associated with headaches.
+It’s also connected to irritation of sensory organs like skin, eyes and nose.